ziqin/ShengBTE/README.md

 - `BTE.w_isotopic`: isotopic scattering rate (in ps<sup>-1</sup> , 2nd column) vs angular frequency (in rad/ps, 1st column) for those modes (q index changes first, and then band index) in the irreducible wedge.
 - `BTE.dos`: the phonon density of states (2nd column) vs the angular frequencies (1st column, in rad/ps)
 - `BTE.pdos`: the phonon density of states projected on each atom in the unit cell (from the 2nd column on) vs the angular frequencies (1st column, in rad/ps)
-- `BTE.WP3`: weighted phase space available for three-phonon processes  (in ps<sup>4</sup>rad<sup>-4</sup> , 2nd column) vs angular frequency (in rad/ps, 1st column) for those modes (q index changes first, and then band index) in the irreducible wedge.
-See [Phys.
-Rev. B 91, 144304 (2015)] for definition of weighted phase space.
+- `BTE.P3`: volume in phase space available for three-phonon processes, for each irreducible q point and phonon band
-- `BTE.WP3_plus`: WP3 contributed by phonon absorption processes alone
+- `BTE.P3_total`: sum of all the contributions in `BTE.P3`, total volume in phase space available for three-phonon processes
-- `BTE.WP3_minus`: WP3 contributed by phonon emission processes alone
+- `BTE.P3_plus*`, `BTE.P3_minus*`: equivalents of `BTE.P3` and `BTE.P3_total`, but including only contributions from emission (minus) or absorption (plus) processes
 - `BTE.gruneisen`: Grüneisen parameter for each irreducible q point and phonon band
 - `BTE.cvVsT`: specific heat of the system, in J/\(m<sup>3</sup> K) as a function of T (1st column)
 - `BTE.gruneisenVsT_total`: total Grüneisen parameter obtained as a weighted sum of the mode contributions as a function of T (1st column)